russmckendrick/records/content/albums/charmed-life-the-best-of-the-divine-comedy-22022677/index.md

 ---
 title: "The Divine Comedy - Charmed Life (The Best Of The Divine Comedy)"
-album_artist: "The Divine Comedy"
+artist: "The Divine Comedy"
-album_title: "Charmed Life (The Best Of The Divine Comedy)"
+album_name: "Charmed Life (The Best Of The Divine Comedy)"
 date: 2022-02-04
 release_id: "22022677"
 slug: "charmed-life-the-best-of-the-divine-comedy-22022677"
+hideSummary: true
 cover:
     image: "charmed-life-the-best-of-the-divine-comedy-22022677.jpg"
+    alt: "Charmed Life (The Best Of The Divine Comedy) by The Divine Comedy"
+    caption: "Charmed Life (The Best Of The Divine Comedy) by The Divine Comedy"
-tags: ["Pop"]
+genres: ["Pop"]
-hideSummary: true
+styles: ["Indie Pop"]
 ---

 ## Tracklisting